advance100/doc_webpack/writing-webpack-plugins.md

 * sync (default): As seen above.
 Use return.
 * async: Last parameter is a callback.
 Signature: function(err, result)
+* parallel: The handlers are invoked parallel (async).

 * not bailing (default): No return value.
 * bailing: The handlers are invoked in order until one handler return something.